-Moderate alcohol consumption does not typically cause any psychological or physical harm.
-However, if an individual increases their consumption or consistently drinks more than is recommended, they may develop alcohol use disorder.
+However, if an individual increases their consumption or consistently drinks more than than the recommended amount, they may develop alcoholism:

 How to Help an Alcoholic Stop Drinking

-Wait until the individual is sober and relatively emotionally stable.
-Make sure you are feeling calm as your loved one mustn't feel attacked.
-Avoid accusatory language, like ‘you better get help or else.’
+Wait until the individual is sober and emotionally stable, and that they’re not uncomfortable.
+Make sure you are feeling calm as your loved one shouldn’t feel attacked.
+Avoid accusatory and forceful language that doesn’t respect their personal boundaries, like ‘you better get help or else.’

-During this first conversation about substance use, it is essential to show how much you care about your loved one.
-Be honest and authentic about your concerns, including how their alcohol use affects their physical and mental health and the family as a whole.
-You can also mention specific problems resulting from drinking, like financial, work, or relationship issues.
+During this first conversation about substance use, show how much you care about your loved one.
+Be honest and authentic about your concerns, including how their alcohol use affects their physical and mental health, and their family as a whole.
+You can also mention specific problems which resulted from their drinking.
+Examples include financial, work, and relationship issues.

-If the initial conversation goes well, it may be an excellent time to offer treatment and support options.
-Research and collect these support options ahead of the conversation, so you have them to hand.
+If the initial conversation goes well, it may be an excellent time to help your loved one explore their treatment options.
+Research and collect these support options ahead of the conversation, so you can bring them up afterward.

 Remember that you cannot force someone into treatment.
 They must make that decision themselves.
 The best you can do is present treatment options and offer support.

-When you approach an alcoholic family member or loved one about their alcohol or drug addiction, they may be in denial.
-They may even react angrily to your intervention.
-Do not take it personally.
+When you approach an alcoholic friend or family member about their alcohol problem, they may deny it or react angrily to your intervention.
+Do not take these responses personally.

 Addiction Treatment Options for Your Loved One